Welfare Costs of Informed Trade

 AFA 2016 San Francisco Meetings

-We examine the welfare costs of informed trade in a new Glosten-Milgrom type model with elastic uninformed trade.
-Welfare losses occur when uninformed agents choose not to trade because their idiosyncratic valuation lies within the bid-ask spread.
-Informed trade causes wider spreads initially, but narrower spreads later because information is reflected in prices faster.
-For sufficiently long lived information, the benefits of narrow spreads later outweigh the wider initial spreads such that the average spread and total welfare loss are mainly decreasing in the amount of informed trade.
-For short-lived information, this tradeoff does not materialize and spreads and welfare losses are increasing in informed trade.
-Our findings suggest that regulation of information and informed trade should consider the horizon of private information.
+We examine the welfare costs of informed trade in a new sequential trade model with elastic uninformed traders.
+Welfare losses occur when the liquidity costs of executing a trade exceed the potential gains from the trade.
+With long-lived private information, more informed traders lead to better liquidity and less welfare losses because the benefits of faster price discovery outweigh the costs of wider initial spreads.
+For short-lived information, this tradeoff does not materialize and welfare losses increase with the amount of informed trade.
+Our findings suggest that regulation of informed trade should consider the horizon of private information.

 Keywords: market microstructure, welfare, liquidity, informed trading, insider trading